Academic Policies and Resources

 Students with Disabilities Statement

 Columbia seeks to maintain a supportive academic environment for students with disabilities.
 Students seeking accommodations for a disability must register with the Services for Students with Disabilities (SSD) office.
-Once registered, a Columbia accommodation letter will be provided to the student each semester.
-Students are encouraged to present their current accommodation letters to each instructor at the beginning of the semester so that accommodations can be arranged in a timely manner by the college, the department, or the faculty member, as appropriate.
-Accommodations begin at the time the letter is presented.
-Students with disabilities who do not have accommodation letters should visit the SSD office at 623 S. Wabash Avenue, Room 311, call 312-369-8296, email SSD@colum.edu, or visit the SSD website.
+To register for services, students should go to the SSD website to start the online application process.
+Once registered, every semester the student must request their accommodation letters through the SSD website.
+Accommodation letters will be emailed to each instructor as directed by the student.
+Students are encouraged to request their accommodation letters at the beginning of the semester so that instructors are aware of their accommodation needs and they can be arranged in a timely manner.
+Accommodations begin when the letter is emailed to the instructor.
+Students with disabilities should contact SSD with any questions about services, including how to apply for services or request accommodation letters.
+They should visit the SSD website, contact SSD by email email@example.com or phone 312-369-8296, or visit SSD at 623 S. Wabash Avenue, Room 311.

 Mandatory Attendance Policy Statement (for undergraduate syllabi only)